A white background with a few lines on it

 Most of us are familiar with multi-factor authentication via banking apps and websites.
 You can't just put your password in – you also have to complete a CAPTCHA, approve a text message or even match your fingerprint to the one they have on record.

-Picture representing a CAPTCHA
+Picture of a CAPTCHA.

 It's a belt-and-braces approach to app security that's pretty much essential in today's cloud-based world.